 Homegrown Braves prospect "was so ready" for what would have been MiLB opener

-ATLANTA - Among the many dates marked in calendars for athletes and sports fans this spring, the Minor League Baseball Opening Day for full-season leagues is put on hold as well.
+ATLANTA - Along with many dates marked in calendars for athletes and sports fans this spring, the Minor League Baseball Opening Day for full-season leagues has been put on hold as well.

 Stockbridge High product Michael Harris was drafted in the third round by his hometown Braves almost one year ago, so this would have been his first full offseason complete with spring training as he learns the ropes in professional baseball.